MM Alam: Service years

-Alam trained at the Joint Services Pre-Cadet Training School in Quetta.
-Among his batchmates was Ahmad Tasnim, who would later become a Vice Admiral in the Pakistan Navy.
-Following six months of training, he joined the RPAF College in 1952.
+Alam trained at the Joint Services Pre-Cadet Training School in Quetta, alongside Ahmad Tasnim, who would later become a Vice Admiral in the Pakistan Navy.
+Following six months of training, Flight Cadet Alam joined the RPAF College in 1952.

-Flight Cadet Alam was commissioned into the Royal Pakistan Air Force on 2 October 1953, as part of the 15th GD(P) course.
-Soon after, he completed the Fighter Conversion Course at the PAF Station Mauripur and emerged as a top class fighter pilot.
-He was the top-scorer of the PAF in air-to-air gunnery competitions.
-Sometime later, he had flown the Hawker Hunter while on attachment to the Royal Air Force.
+He was commissioned into the Royal Pakistan Air Force on 2 October 1953, as part of the 15th GD(P) course.
+Soon after, he completed the Fighter Conversion Course at the PAF Station Mauripur, emerged as a top class fighter pilot, and was the top-scorer of the Air Force in air-to-air gunnery competitions.
+Sometime later, he had flown the Hawker Hunter while on attachment with the Royal Air Force.

 On 27 October 1964, the PAF held an air show in Peshawar in honour of Indonesian Air Marshal Omar Dhani.
 Among those who performed were the F-86 Sabre formation of the "Sabres Nine – 1964" team, led by Wing Commander Anwar Shamim.
-The team consisted of Squadron Leaders M Arshad, Sarfaraz Ahmed Rafiqui, Mukhtar Ali, Muniruddin Ahmad, MM Alam, and Flight Lieutenants M Masud Khalid, Yusaf A Khan, and Yunus Hussain.
+The team consisted of Squadron Leaders M Arshad, Sarfraz Rafiqui, Mukhtar Ali, Muniruddin Ahmad, MM Alam, and Flight Lieutenants M Masud Khalid, Yusaf A Khan, and Yunus Hussain.